redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

        system.indexes
        user

+The key collection is `meter` which contains the actual metering datapoints, and from which queries on meters, samples and statistics are satisfied.
+The `alarm` and `alarm_history` collections contain alarm rules & state and audit trails respectively.
+The `project` and `user` collections concern identity, referring to the known tenants and users respectively.
+Whereas the `resource` collection contains an entry per unique metered resource (instance, image, volume etc.), storing the metadata thereof and linking back to the related meters.

-Note the default indices, which are created on demand:
+Note also the default indices, which are created on demand:

        > db.system.indexes.find()
        { "v" : 1, "key" : { "_id" : 1 }, "ns" : "ceilometer.resource", "name" : "_id_" }